scrapy/scrapy/docs/topics/dynamic-content.rst

 method and URL.
 However, you may also need to reproduce the body, headers and form parameters (see :class:`~scrapy.http.FormRequest`) of that request.

+As all major browsers allow to export the requests in `cURL
+<https://curl.haxx.se/>`_ format, Scrapy incorporates the method
+:meth:`~scrapy.http.Request.from_curl()` to generate an equivalent :class:`~scrapy.http.Request` from a cURL command.
+To get more information visit :ref:`request from curl <requests-from-curl>` inside the network tool section.

 Once you get the expected response, you can :ref:`extract the desired data from it <topics-handling-response-formats>`.